demonsters/raincheck/README.md

 `doForAll` will be replaced by `forEachEntity`

-`doForAllKeys` will be replaced by `forEach`, it doesn't have to be a string anymore the key is kan now be extract with `keyExtractor`
+`doForAllKeys` will be replaced by `forEach`, it doesn't have to be a string anymore the key is can now be extract with `keyExtractor`

 Both `doWhenTrue` & `doWhenChanged` will be replace by `when`.